nrfconnect/Asset-Tracker-Template/docs/common/customization.md

    }
    ```

-3. Make sure the channel is included in the subscriber module (e.g., in `main.c`).
+3. Make sure the channel is included in the subscriber module (for example, `main.c`).
 Add the channel to the channel list:
    ```c
    #define LIST_OF_CHANNELS(X)                          \
        X(LED_CHAN,		    enum led_msg_type)          \